 So what conclusions can be drawn?
-Is there a clear favorite between the Panasonic LX100 and the Sony RX100 V?
+Is the Panasonic LX100 better than the Sony RX100 V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2764k vs 2359k dots).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.70x vs 0.22x).